7 min read

 How to Book Direct Safely

-The one fair worry about booking direct is trust.
-You're paying a business you found online in another country.
-Here's how to do it with confidence, whether you book with us or with any local operator.
+The one fair worry about booking direct is trust: you are sending money to a business you found online in another country.
+Here is how to do it with confidence, with us or with any local operator.

 • Use a real payment trail.
-Pay by card through a secure checkout, or use a method that gives you a paper trail.
-Avoid wiring cash to a stranger or paying by irreversible transfer to someone you cannot verify.
+Pay by card through a secure checkout, or use any method that leaves a paper trail.
+Never wire cash or send an irreversible transfer to someone you cannot verify.

 • Get written confirmation.
-A proper operator sends a confirmation with the date, time, meeting point, what's included, and a contact number.
+Date, time, meeting point, what is included, and a contact number.
 Keep it.
-If you don't receive one, ask.
+If it does not arrive, ask.

 • Read the cancellation policy before you pay.
-It should be stated clearly and in plain language.
-If it's vague or missing, that's a signal to slow down.
+It should be stated in plain language.
+Vague or missing is a signal to slow down.

-• Check that a human answers.
-Send a question before booking.
-A quick, clear reply from someone who obviously knows the tour is one of the best trust signals there is.
+• Send a question before you book.
+This is the best test there is.
+A quick, clear reply from someone who obviously knows the tour tells you exactly who will be running it.

 • Look them up.
-A real operator has a findable presence: a website, reviews somewhere, a consistent name.
-It's reasonable to verify before you send money.
+A real operator is findable: a website, reviews somewhere, a consistent name.
+Verify before you send money.

-Booking with us: the simplest way to book any of our tours direct is our contact page.
-Tell us the tour, your dates, and your group size, and a real person on Curaçao will confirm availability, send written details, and answer anything before you pay.
-No commission, no middle party.
+Booking with us: the short version is our contact page.
+Tell us the tour, your dates, and your group size, and a real person on Curaçao confirms availability, sends the written details, and answers anything before you pay.

 Frequently asked questions